G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Robust Transformation Estimation

 where $d_{k}\sim \mathcal{N}\left(\hat{\mu}^k_y-(\mathbf{R} \hat{\mu}_x^k+\mathbf{t}), \Sigma_{y}^k+ \mathbf{R}\Sigma_{x}^k {\mathbf{R}}^{\mathrm{T}} \right)$. $\rho(\cdot)$ is now defined as the Truncated Least Squares (TLS) cost, with $\bar{c}$ representing the inlier cost threshold which is initializad by $\chi_{(0.01)}^2$.
 The minimization of the residual function $r(\cdot)$ is equivalent to maximizing the log-likelihood of the new Gaussian model $d_{k}$.

 To solve Equation \eqref{equ:d2d}, we use graduated non-convexity\cite{yang2020graduated} implemented in GTSAM\cite{gtsam} where the non-minimal global solver is replaced by Levenberg-Marquardt optimization for the reason that there is no closed-form solution for distribution-to-distribution registration problem.
 In addition, for plane segments, the covariance matrix is regularized by replacing its eigenvalue with $(1, 1, 10^{-3})$ to work as a plane-to-plane registration.
+GNC acts as an alternative optimization with inner and outer iteration for L-M optimization and weight update, respectively.

+The time complexity of the optimization process is denoted as \(O(D^2N \cdot L)\), where \(D=6\) represents the dimension of the optimization variable, \(N\) denotes the number of inliers denoted by \(|\mathcal{I}^*|\), and \(L\) indicates the number of outer iterations.
+In practical applications, the GEM-based matching algorithm tends to yield a limited number of inliers, which keeps \(N\) relatively small.
+Additionally, the use of maximum clique inlier selection effectively eliminates the majority of outliers, resulting in a robust initial guess.
+This, in turn, reduces \(L\), the count of outer iterations required for convergence.
+Consequently, both \(N\) and \(L\) contribute to a lower practical time complexity, enhancing the overall efficiency of the optimization process, which is demonstrated in Figure \ref{figure:runtime}.